opentx/lua-reference-guide/general/getTime.md

-Returns the time since the radio was started in multiple of 10ms
+Return the time since the radio was started in multiple of 10ms

 @status current Introduced in 2.0.0